jkbrzt/rrule/README.md

     </tr>
     <tr>
         <td><code>bysetpos</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, positive or negative.
 Each given integer will specify an occurrence number, corresponding to the nth occurrence of the rule inside the frequency period.
 For example, a